Last updated on November 23, 2025

 Getting to the Gdańsk Christmas Market is super easy, no matter how you’re travelling, but I’d say the best way is by tram or the local SKM train.

 If you’re going by tram, the closest stop is Brama Wyżynna.
-From there, it’s just a quick walk across the street to the same spot.
-Trams 2, 3, 6, 7, 8, 9, and 11 will all get you there.
+From there, it’s just a quick walk across the street to that same tunnel – on one side, it’ll take you into Forum, and on the other, it leads you straight to the Coal Market.
+Trams 2, 3, 6, 7, 8, and 9 will all get you there.
 A few minutes away, you’ve also got the Hucisko stop, served by trams 10 and 12.

 Where does the Gdańsk Christmas Market take place?